 Solution: Update your Mac

-The family of M1 chips that power the latest Macs are hugely powerful and leave their Intel predecessors in the dust.
+The family of M1 chips that power newer Macs are hugely powerful and leave their Intel predecessors in the dust.
 However, there have been a few Apple M1 problems.
 If you have been experiencing any of those listed above, follow the advice to get your Mac up and running as fast as possible again.
 And remember, you can use CleanMyMac X to deal with memory leaks in applications.